Aditya-Bhandare/flutter_demo/README.md

-# flutter_demo
+# Flutter_Demo

-A new Flutter project.
+A new Flutter project with basic login and sign up page in dart.

 ## Getting Started